 Above all else, Flurry loves being the center of attention.
-He especially enjoys making other rescues jealous, including his former habitat-mate, Ally.
+He especially enjoys making other rescues jealous.
 He is also our champion scent-roller, hilariously shoulder diving into both good and bad smells.

 Flurry very much dislikes when his caretaker opts to visit with others before him, or even worse, takes other rescues out for walks instead of him!
 Flurry will loudly voice his unhappiness until the other rescue is back in their enclosure and Flurry feels his point has been made.